carlosrodlop/carlosrodlop/README.md

 ## Bio

 Automation Consultant embracing the DevOps culture.
 Background of Java Web and (Geo) Data Management and Analysis.
-Running CI/CD pipelines in the Cloud.
+Currently, running CI/CD pipelines in the Cloud.

-Working happily at [CloudBees](https://www.cloudbees.com/) in the Professional Service Team, helping customers to love more our CI/CD products!
+Working happily at [CloudBees](https://www.cloudbees.com/) in the Professional Service Team, helping customers to love more our products!

 ## My 🛠